Jcsegertudelft/Geo5017Final/README.md

 # Models
 The Github contains the pretrained YOLOv8nano model (yolov8n.pt), and the various trained models mentioned in the paper.
 The number after e indicates the number of epochs, multiscale_xxx indicates that the multiscale parameter was set to multiscale = x.xx

+dataset.yaml is used for the model trainer to locate the images and know the classes.
+The first line may need to be changed to match our local environment.

 # Code
 Train_model.py is used to train the model, with small alterations based on the which parameters are tested